 Winco or Costco have the best local prices on Chia seeds, but Amazon isn’t too far behind.
-These TruVibe Organic Chia Seeds are on sale for $5.99/pound (or go with Nature’s Love, 2 pounds for $5/lb.).
-Amazon has both in stock and ready to ship!
+These Viva Naturals Raw Organic Chia Seeds are just under $11 for a 2-pound bag or $5.50 per pound!

 This post may contain affiliate links.
 See the disclosure policy for more information.

 These sound SO good.
 Can’t wait to try them.

 Uh…the Chia seeds are missing in the recipe!
 How much Chia to add?

 Love baking with Chia and wouldlove to read more recipe ideas.

 This recipe is identical to my poppy seed muffin recipe.
 Perhaps if you want the flavor and health benefits, use 1/2 of each.

 Also, if the muffins don’t rise sufficiently you can add 1 tsp of baking powder.